Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

 # Lab 2: Action Integration

-### Task 1: Using GitHub Actions with container registries
+### Task 1: Using GitHub Actions with Azure container registries with Secrets Variables in Workflows

+Securing sensitive data like API keys and credentials is crucial to protect your workflows and prevent unauthorized access.
+This can be achieved by using secrets, which are encrypted variables that can be securely used in your workflows without exposing the actual values.

 1. Navigate to `potal.azure.com`, in the search bar search for **Container registries** **(1)** and select **Container registries** **(2)**.